 - 72.1.1 its membership records;

 - 72.1.2 its financial statements;

 - 72.1.3 its financial records;

 - 72.1.4 records of meetings;

 - 72.1.5 policy documents;

 - 72.1.6 records and documents relating to transactions, dealings, business or property of the association.

-- 72.2 A member may not inspect the register of members or membership records, committee meeting Minutes, financial records, or documents related to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the association.

-- 72.3 A copy of these rules, the values, and the Code of Conduct Policy will be available on the Website.

-- 72.4 Full financial members may request to inspect minutes of general meetings, policy documents, and annual financial statements.
+- 72.2 The committee may refuse to permit a member to inspect any relevant records of the association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the association. - 72.3 The committee must on request make copies of these rules available to members and applicants for membership free of charge.
+The copy can be sent electronically. - 72.4 A copy of these rules, the values, and the Code of Conduct Policy will be available on the Website. - 72.5 Via a request to the committee, a full member may inspect the register of full members, record of any general meeting, and any financial statements presented at annual general meetings.
+(Details of full members between the ages of 16 and 18 must be protected.) - 72.6 A member may NOT make a copy of any member's name or their details. - 72.7 Associate membership details are not available for inspection (protection and privacy of junior members). - 72.8 Committee meetings Minutes, financial records and contracts are not available for member inspection.